qwx9/notes/net/todo/stack.md

 - add a -e flag to exit on error?
 - add a way to add or preserve image offsets

+### dmap
+- make a standalone nodebuilder
+	* fs.c from dmap
+	* deu nodebuilder
+	* or (then?) try to fix idbsp for large maps
+- different colors for values in stats, make them stand out
+- selection

+### sch.wad
+- merge latest

 ### setup
 - see [notes](setup/global)